ab4d/Ab4d.SharpEngine.Samples/Ab4d.SharpEngine.Samples.Common/Titles/ImportersTitle.md

 ﻿# 3D model importers

-Ab3d.SharpEngine includes a **ReaderObj** that can be used to import 3D models from obj files.
+Ab4d.SharpEngine includes a **ReaderObj** that can be used to import 3D models from obj files.
 Obj file is a very common and simple text based file format that usually comes with a separate mtl file that defines materials.
 Note that the obj file cannot store object hierarchies.

+The **Ab4d.SharpEngine.glTF library** (available as a separate NuGet package) can read 3D objects from glTF files. glTF is a standard file format for three-dimensional scenes and models and is defined by the KhronosGroup.
+The file format uses one of two possible file extensions: .gltf or .glb.
+Both .gltf and .glb files may reference external binary and texture resources.
+Alternatively, both formats may be self-contained by directly embedding binary data buffers.
+The Ab4d.SharpEngine.glTF library provides a **glTFImporter** and **glTFExporter** classes that can import or export existing 3D scene.
+It is also possible to export any 3D scene from the Diagnostics window by clicking on **"Export Scene to glTF"**.

 To read 3D models from many other file formats, use the **Assimp importer**.
 Assimp (Open Asset Import Library) is an open source library that can read many file formats with 3D objects.
 It is compiled into a native library.
 Therefore the Ab4d.SharpEngine.Assimp library is required to use Assimp importer.